remotesensorDJB/aplaceonearth_digitalmapping/PITCHME.md

 - A Place on Earth?
 - GIS and Remote Sensing Review
 - Multidisciplinary Digital Mapping Initiatives
+- Engaged Scholarship/Community Outreach
+- Digital Mapping in the classroom
 ---
 @title[The Plan]
 #### The Plan